dansanderson/mega65-welcome-guide/try-this-first.md

 # Try this first!

 You don't want to read stuff, you want to play with your new MEGA65!
-Well good news, there's _tons_ to play with, without ever having to download a file or crack open the case!
+Well good news, there's _tons_ to play with, without ever having to download a file or crack open the case.

 The fun is in the digging, so if you're ready to go, stop reading now and dive in.
 Come back to this section for some things to try before going further.
 Have fun!